Associate Director of Research

 Jane is particularly interested in the social and cognitive processes underlying experts’ individual and collaborative rehearsal and performance.
 She uses observational and experimental methods to investigate the relationship between practice, rehearsal and performance, particularly in student and professional duos (singers / pianists; violinists; flautists / pianists) and small ensembles such as quartets and quintets; she also uses self-report, diary and interview methods to explore individuals’ qualitative experiences of music-making.
 She has published widely on expert musicians’ approaches to practising and memorizing, and won the British Voice Association’s Van Lawrence Award in 2002 for her research on singers’ memorizing strategies.
 This research was inspired by but did not draw on her own experience; in recent years she has been developing practice-led approaches such as the longitudinal case study method to investigate her own strategies for practice, rehearsal and performance, and she is now working with students and other professionals to help them use this method to explore their own practice.

-From 2013 to 2017 Jane is one of three Principal Investigators on an AHRC-funded research project, Musical Impact: Enhancing the health and wellbeing of musicians, with Prof. Aaron Williamon (RCM), Dr Emma Redding (Trinity Laban) and colleagues from all nine UK conservatoires.
-International collaborations, supported in part by a Leverhulme International Academic Fellowship enabling Jane to visit six centres in Australia in the spring of 2014, include research contributing to another large-scale research project, Advancing Interdisciplinary Research on Singing (2009-2016) in which Jane is a Co-Investigator on Theme 2.2, Singing and Education / Formal Training.
-From 2016 to 2019 Jane will be Co-Investigator on a project supported by the Colt Foundation to explore (as yet) “hidden” hearing loss in musicians, with colleagues from the University of Manchester Department of Audiology.
+From 2013 to 2017 Jane was one of three Principal Investigators on an AHRC-funded research project, Musical Impact: Enhancing the health and wellbeing of musicians, with Prof. Aaron Williamon (RCM), Prof. Emma Redding (Trinity Laban) and colleagues from all eleven UK conservatoires.
+International collaborations, supported in part by a Leverhulme International Academic Fellowship enabling Jane to visit six centres in Australia in the spring of 2014, include research contributing to another large-scale research project, Advancing Interdisciplinary Research on Singing (2009-2016) in which Jane was a Co-Investigator on Theme 2.2, Singing and Education / Formal Training.
+From 2016 to 2019 Jane is a Co-Investigator on a project supported by the Colt Foundation to explore (as yet) “hidden” hearing loss in musicians, with colleagues from the University of Manchester Department of Audiology.
 Between 2010 and 2013 Jane investigated the interactive music-making of people with hearing impairments in a study undertaken in collaboration with Prof. Carl Hopkins at the University of Liverpool, also funded by the AHRC, and shortlisted for a Times Higher Educational Award of Best Research Project of 2013.

 College and External Research Roles